How To Stop Ruminating And Get Your Life Back

 Medically reviewed by Majesty Purvis, LCMHC

 Nearly everyone has experienced rumination at some point in their lives.
-It can sometimes be challenging to move past an issue and stop thinking about it, especially if it has a negative impact.
+It can sometimes be challenging to move past an issue and learn how to stop ruminating on it, especially if it has a negative impact.
 While taking time to think issues through is not necessarily bad, rumination occurs when the thought process becomes difficult to control or avoid.

 Despite the impression that rumination may be beyond a person's control, excessive rumination can be successfully treated through several strategies.